 Bridge "B" (Tower Bridge) would not be rehabilitated with this alternative.
-It is anticipated that the Tower Bridge will need to be replaced or rehabilitated in the near future; however, this would occur on a different contract and would require separate Section 4(f) analysis.
-An estimated cost to replace Bridge "B" is included in the construction cost estimate below.
+An estimated cost to replace Bridge "B" is included in the construction cost estimate below in order to provide appropriate, overall cost comparison of the various alternatives and options.